Group actions with commensurated subsets, wallings and cubings: About this paper

 \section{About this paper}

 Most of the paper consists of a ``digest" of known results but also contain some new ones; the purpose of this final paragraph is to clarify this.
-Maybe the main goal of this paper is to start at the beginning with the very elementary notion of commensurating action, rather than the more elaborate notion of CAT(0) cube complex.
-The introduction of this point of view in the measurable context in relation to Property~T is due to Robertson and Steger \cite{RS}.
+Maybe the main goal of this paper is to start at the beginning (that is, Section \ref{comto}!) with the very elementary notion of commensurating action, rather than the more elaborate notion of CAT(0) cube complex or even median graphs.
+The introduction of the point of view of commensurating actions in the measurable context in relation to Property~T is due to Robertson and Steger \cite{RS}.
 Let us now point out the new results of the paper.

 \begin{itemize} \item Maybe the most apparent contribution is the use of topological groups rather than discrete ones.
 However, this change is mainly secondary and was certainly not the main motivation for writing this paper; it nevertheless provides a more coherent setting, for instance for the study of Property FW for irreducible lattices \cite{Cor2}.
-It involves some technical issues, which are addressed in \S\ref{auco}.
+It involves some technical issues such as continuity, which are notably addressed in \S\ref{auco}.
 Also, part of this generalization is to remove finite generation assumptions, even in the case of discrete groups.

 \item The notion of $G$-walling is very similar to many definitions appearing in various places.
 It was cooked up so that the (almost tautological) Proposition \ref{can_bij} holds.
 Although the correspondence between actions on (various forms of) spaces with walls and commensurating actions (sometimes dressed up as almost invariant subsets) is known in both directions, such a simple statement as Proposition \ref{can_bij} was not previously extracted.